MandoCoding/Cyberdrop-Bunkr-Python-Bulk-Uploader/README.md

 - Error Handling - No folders to upload
 - Error Handling - file upload fail, retry?
 - Error Handling - file upload duplicate, what does it do?
-- batch file to install pre-requisites
+- Create bat file to install pre-requisites
 - Tidy up the prints
 - Tidy up variables
 - Improve upload progress to fill bar